Brewmaster PvE Quick Guide

 - Touch of Death, if possible

-- Bonedust Brew, making sure to hit both yourself and your enemies.
-Wait to use it if the enemy is already debuffed by an activation of Bountiful Brew.
+- Bonedust Brew, making sure to hit both yourself and your enemies, even if the enemy is already debuffed by an activation of Bountiful Brew.

 - Blackout Kick (if Charred Passions is talented and active, or with Blackout Combo)